bereacs/ba4abw-www/infra/_posts/2012-12-25-team-roles.md

 * [Entrepreneur](#entrepreneur)
 * [Pair Programming](#pair-programming)

-Note that survey's indicate that employers place high value on the ability to work collaboratively in teams.
-See [top ten candidate skills according to employers]({{site.base}}/infra/employers-on-teamwork/)
+Note that surveys indicate that employers place high value on the ability to work collaboratively in teams.
+See the [top ten candidate skills]({{site.base}}/infra/employers-on-teamwork/).

 ---------------------------------